Jorge Ramos (news anchor): Career

 The press conference incident inspired Ramos to create his documentary Hate Rising focused on increasing incidents of racial bigotry and violence across the country, which aired October 23, 2016, on Univision and Fusion.
 In preparation for the documentary, Ramos met with members of various hate groups across the country including Ku Klux Klan members and neo-Nazis, along with Latino and Muslim victims.
 His journey lasted nine months, often placing him in danger as both an immigrant and a Mexican-American man.
 In order to gain face time with members of white supremacist groups, Ramos partnered with director Catherine Tambini, an American who the groups were under the impression they would be speaking to, and only right before the interview started did Ramos sit down to ask questions.

 In 2016, Ramos began leveraging Facebook Live to stream raw footage taken on his phone to social media audiences, gaining 2.6 million views on his Iowa caucus videos and over four million on his reports during the New Hampshire primaries.

 On February 25, 2019, he was held with his journalistic group in the Miraflores Palace after an interview with Nicolás Maduro.
 After seizing the equipment and interview recordings, he was released hours later and deported from the country.
 During the interview, Maduro denied there was a humanitarian crisis in Venezuela, which led Ramos to show Maduro images of Venezuelans eating garbage to point out that there was indeed a crisis.
 After being released, Ramos stated that he and his group were held because this action bothered Maduro.
 The Information Minister of Maduro, Jorge Rodríguez, described the incident as a "cheap show."

 On April 12, 2019, his intervention in the morning conference of Mexican president Andrés Manuel López Obrador was controversial over the confrontation he held with López Obrador, around homicide figures in Mexico in the period of the administration.
 The episode opened a debate on the use of figures of malicious homicides in Mexico and its different sources.
 He interviewed Fidel Castro, confronted Obama on deportations, confronted Trump and is reportedly an admirer of Oriana Fallaci.

+On September 9, 2024, Ramos announced that he would depart from Univision following the 2024 presidential election, after a 39-year tenure with the network.
+His last newscast was December 13, 2024.